chouquette/chouquette/about/index.md

 While my interests codewise are mostly revolving around C++ (which is why I hope to be able to provide some nice articles about that here), I also write code in C, go, C#, among others, and I really should look into rust & D.

+You can contact me through:

+- mail hugo /AT/ beauzee.fr
+- irc (irc.freenode.org, #videolan)
+- twitter: @beauzeh
-You can find me on irc (freenode; #videolan), twitter, mail, IRL in Paris or maybe at a conference, somewhere!
+- IRL in Paris or maybe at a conference, somewhere!